nilsojc/multicloud4/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge — Day 3 — Building and Automating CI/CD Pipeline to Test, Stage and Deploy our E-Commerce Application. ☁️
+## ☁️ MultiCloud, DevOps & AI Challenge — Day 4 — Creating and Building AI agents for deployment in the E-commerce Website Cloudmart ☁️

 This is part of the fourth project of the Multicloud, Devops and AI Challenge!

-In this project we will be build and automating our E-commerce application testings and deployments for production using AWS CodePipeline so that every time we push changes to our application they are built and deployed automatically.
+In this project, I built and created AI agents to be deployed to an e-commerce application using a multi-cloud and DevOps approach.
+I leveraged Amazon Web Services (AWS), GitHub Codespaces, Amazon Bedrock, OpenAI, Docker, and Terraform to create a robust and scalable infrastructure.
+Here’s a breakdown of what I accomplished:

 <h2>Environments and Technologies Used</h2>